 Given the Classical Music model of composition studies, students are also required to develop advanced skills in music performance, and must audition for private tutorial study in an instrument or voice at the level required for a Bachelor of Music in Music Performance.
 All students who are accepted to the composition concentration continue their studies in performance throughout their program of study, and must pass a continuation examination in performance in addition to auditioning for advanced study in composition.
-Students who have passed the second audition into advanced composition studies in the composition concentration will be required to produce a senior recital in performance, as the required senior recital will be in composition.
+Students who have passed the second audition into advanced composition studies in the composition concentration will not be required to produce a senior recital in performance, as the required senior recital will be in composition.
 Many students choose to continue in both concentrations, in which case they produce two complete senior recitals, one each in composition and performance.

 Programs of Study

 The course requirements for the Bachelor of Music are here.
 To view the specific requirements for the concentration in composition search for "31 Composition".

 Initial Audition Portfolio Requirement for Composition Studies

 To be accepted to studies in composition (Music 290C) you need to submit a portfolio of compositions as an audition.
 This is in addition to your audition to the Bachelor of Music program as an instrumental or vocal performance major.